 Some grounds of inadmissibility and deportability may be waived in certain circumstances at the discretion of an immigration judge or DHS officer.
 For example, a noncitizen immigrating through a relative's visa petition may be able to apply, under 8 USC \$1182(h), for a discretionary waiver of the grounds of inadmissibility regarding moral turpitude and a minor's first marijuana offense.
 A noncitizen who has been a permanent resident for 5 years and who has continuously resided in the United States for at least 7 years following lawful admission may apply for the discretionary waiver "cancellation of removal" under 8 USC §1229b(a).
 This waiver can potentially cure any of the grounds of inadmissibility and deportability, but it is not available to a permanent resident convicted of an aggravated felony.
 See §52.53.
 A waiver of inadmissibility, under former INA §212(c), remains available to waive grants of deportation for pleas or plea agreements predating April 24, 1996.
 See INS v St. Cyr (2001) 533 US 289, 121 S Ct 2271.
-A §212(c) waiver is available to an alien who proceeded to trial and was convicted if he or she can plausibly argue that he or she relied on the availability of relief.
-An Na Peng v Holder (9th Cir 2012) 673 F3d 1248, 1250.
+A §212(c) waiver is available to an alien who proceeded to trial and was convicted even without a showing of reliance on the availability of relief.
+Cardenas-Delgado v Holder (9th Cir 2013) 720 F3d 1111, 1119.
 This waiver is also available for convictions resulting from stipulated facts trials or "slow pleas."
 Tyson v Holder (9th Cir 2012) 670 F3d 1015.